sanka4rea/XinW_lab/content/members.md

 <br>

-Hao is mainly focusing on applying bioinformatics to cancer research.
+Hao's research is focused on integrative analysis of ChIP-seq and RNA-seq data to dissect

+epigenetic regulations in cancer.

 **Joint PhD Student with Cornell University.**